 When breast feeding, it is important to maintain a good posture both for yourself and the baby.
 This allows for the breast to be positioned straight which makes it easier for the baby to attach.
 Bring the baby up to the nipple and prop them up using a pillow for support.
 You should not feel like you are taking the weight of the baby in your arms, but rather guiding the baby into the correct position.
 Do not lean forward and take your breast to the baby as it provides a more difficult position for the baby to attach and can lead to back and neck pain for you.
 Poor posture can lead to painful attachment and feeding owing to the abnormal pressure on the nipple, and can cause cracking or open areas.
 The baby is usually held in a “cradle” position or under the arm as this helps to drain the breast completely.
 Side-lying is also an option when positioning for breast feeding, especially when you are tired.

-Here are some videos which may be of interest to new mothers:
+Here are some videos and information which may be of interest to new mothers, covering the topics:

 Common Problems experienced by mothers